 If the rollover was a direct transfer, the funds were sent directly to another bank or institution and deposited in an IRA.
-The plan custodian can give you the details.
+The plan custodian can typically give you the details and help you track down your IRA.
 If you did an indirect rollover, the proceeds were sent to you as a check.
 You will need to search your records to find it.

-All 50 states enforce escheatment laws, which require banks to surrender abandoned account proceeds to the state.
+The SEC reports that all 50 states enforce escheatment laws, which require banks to surrender abandoned account proceeds to the state.
 In California, for one example, accounts are technically abandoned if there has been no contact with the owner for at least three years.
-If your lost IRA was established several years ago, then there's a good chance the money has long since been escheated to the state.
+If your lost IRA was established several years ago, then there is a good chance the money has long since been escheated to the state.

 You can always visit the bank that held your IRA.
 If it's no longer operating, contact the Federal Deposit Insurance Corporation.
-When a bank fails, the FDIC sells its assets -- including IRA deposit accounts -- to other institutions.
+When a bank fails, the FDIC sells its assets – including IRA deposit accounts – to other institutions.
 The FDIC maintains an online list of failed banks and has a database through which you can search for contact information for such institutions.
 You can use this tool to contact the parties involved in the liquidation of the bank.